EDI 210/810 Processing: Implementation Guide for Freight Audit Pipelines

 raise ValidationError("; ".join(errors))

-For precise monetary calculations, pipelines must strictly utilize Python’s decimal module rather than floating-point arithmetic to prevent cumulative rounding drift.
+For precise monetary calculations, pipelines must use Python’s decimal module rather than floating-point arithmetic.
 Refer to the official Python decimal documentation for implementation standards.

 Stage 3: Dispute Routing & Exception Handling